 6. Bishop Arts District

-This is one of Dallas’ most charming neighborhoods.
+The Bishop Art District is one of Dallas’ most charming neighborhoods.
 Its located minutes south of downtown.
 It’s filled with an eclectic mix of trendy eateries, art galleries, shops and performance venues.

 Besides shopping and nightlife, Bishop Arts District plays host to numerous family-friendly events, wine walks, and street fairs.
 Entertainment is provided by the Bishop Arts Theater and Kessler Theatre.
 Both of these performing arts centers put on live shows and musical productions.